 Manhattan, KS 66502

 Your Course Information Packet will list the textbook(s) you will need for your course.
 If you wish to order your textbook before you receive the Course Information Packet, you may call Varney’s and ask for the Textbook Order Department or visit Varney’s web site.
 Have your course name, number, and reference number handy.
 Sometimes used copies of books are available.
 Varney’s can ship your textbooks to you.
 Please contact Varney’s directly if you have any questions about your textbook order.

-If available, DCE will provide you with the ISBN of the textbook so you can purchase it from the vendor of your choice.
+If available, K-State Global Campus will provide you with the ISBN of the textbook so you can purchase it from the vendor of your choice.